wazuh/wazuh-documentation/source/gcp/prerequisites/credentials.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.
 .. meta::
-  :description: Learn more about GCP credentials configuration.
+  :description: The Wazuh GCP module allows you to fetch logs from Google Pub/Sub and Google Storage.
+Learn more about GCP credentials configuration in this section.

 .. _gcp_credentials: